satdarn/JUST-lang/README.md

 ## Looping

-The $ operator also applies to the variable for the conditionals for looping The $ operator also applies to the label as the value in the stack will be used to pull a label from the index label space
+The $ operator also applies to the variable for the conditionals for looping

+The $ operator also applies to the label as the value in the stack will be used to pull a label from the indexed label space
 ```PlainText
 LABEL label // sets the jump point for looping
 JMP var label // if the variable var isnt 0 jump to label